ryanjob42/CSX75-HPC-Demo/README.md

    2. If your job is complete, it won't show up.
 6. After the job completes, the outputs will be stored in the file `result.out`.

+## Using Other Clusters
+The Falcon cluster has pre-installed all the Python packages you will need for this demo.
+However, if you use a different cluster, this may not be the case.
+Luckily, these demos only require two packages: NumPy and PyTorch.
+You can find instructions on how to install these packages from their websites[^numpy] [^pytorch].
+I have also created a [Conda environment file](./environment.yml) that you can use.
+Conda's website has some excellent instructions on how to manage Conda environments[^conda1], including how to create an environment from a file[^conda2].
+If the cluster you are using does not have Python installed at all, the easiest solution is to use Miniconda[^miniconda], which is free and does not require admin privilege to install.

 <!-- References -->
 [^falcon]: CSU Falcon Cluster: https://sna.cs.colostate.edu/hpc/